CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 <figcaption>This is what the average Skyrim player actually finds sexy.</figcaption>
 </figure>

-Sadly, normal textures to make characters look ripped aren't easy to come by.
+Sadly, [normal textures](https://en.wikipedia.org/wiki/Normal_mapping) to make characters look ripped aren't easy to come by.
 Granted, it's not the same desolate panorama it was 6 years ago, but it's still a long way from ideal.

 When I search for some texture set, I shit you not, the very first thing I look for is for it having ripped textures.
-So, [the textures I've supplied](#texture-sets) are the best of the best: they are **great texture sets that happen to have many levels of muscle definition**.
+So, [the textures I've supplied](#texture-sets) are the best of the best: they all are **great texture sets that happen to have many levels of muscle definition**.
 Even so, they're not always suitable to be used for this mod.

 Take for example, Leyenda.
 They are my favorite textures ever and they've got many ripped options... but their options don't transition too well from not ripped to ripped (what this mod actually needs), so I had to manually alter them using ==Fitness Body== (yeah, it's for LE) so they could correctly blend from zero to hero... something I can't do for UNP, since Fitness Body only comes with textures for CBBE.